 How is Pelvic Pain Diagnosed?

-In most cases, the initial diagnosis of pelvic pain is made after a pelvic examination, lab testing, and ultrasounds or CT-scans of the abdomen and pelvis.
+In most cases, the initial diagnosis of pelvic pain at the pain clinic in Lakeland, Florida, is made after a pelvic examination, lab testing, and ultrasounds or CT-scans of the abdomen and pelvis.
 Identifying the underlying cause of the pain can be a long process.
 Often it involves the process of elimination because of the many different disorders that can cause pelvic pain.
 In some cases, a clear explanation may never be found.

 The doctor will begin by asking about the patient’s symptoms and past medical problems.
 The doctor will want to understand the timing of the pain and the presence of other symptoms related to activities such as eating, sleeping, sexual activity, and movement.